Climate action

 A large part of Tryg's CO2e emissions come from the approximately 2.2 million annual claims.
 It requires large amounts of materials such as wood, metal, plastic and glass when our customers need to rebuild their house, repair a van or get a new mobile phone.

 That's why we've, in close collaboration with our claims suppliers, have been working for years to break away from the ‘use-and-throw-away’ culture and instead push for a claims handling process where repair and reuse are more widespread.
-We do this by preserving what can be preserved, repairing what can be repaired, and reusing what can be reused.
+We work hard to minimise the size of a claim and ensure that more materials are preserved, repaired and reused.
+Without compromising on safety and quality, of course.

 This new way of working requires a shift in mindset, which takes time and involves close collaboration, capacity building and knowledge sharing both internally across relevant teams, such as procurement, claims and the insurance assessors, as well as externally towards and between suppliers and partners.